Codesee-io/docs/docs/use/quick-start.md

 - If it's **red**, click the button to log into CodeSee.
 - You can click and drag the button to move it to another part of the screen.

+Next, choose how much data you'd like to see in your recording.

+- Verbose mode: Gets all of the runtime data but will take your recording a little longer to process.
+- Terse mode: Shows you a little less runtime data but your recordings will be more performant.

-It helps to keep recordings as short as possible – focus on the one interaction you want to understand better.
+If you have a large application or a data heavy application, we recommend terse mode.
+If you prefer to use verbose mode, it helps to keep recordings as short as possible – focus on the one interaction you want to understand better.

 When you finish recording, CodeSee will open a new tab for your recording once all the data has been transmitted.
 Larger recordings or slower networks can cause some buffering, so please wait for it to finish sending the recording to our servers.